The Economic System of Argentina: An Analysis

 What does the biggest company in Argentina say about the country’s economic system

-The biggest company by market cap in Argentina should also be looked at, as well as whether it is a state-owned or private company.
-In this case, MercadoLibre from Argentina is a mixed private-public company.
-It is owned by both private and public shareholders, making it a hybrid of the two sectors.
+The biggest company by revenue in Argentina should also be looked at, as well as whether it is a state-owned or private company.
+In this case, YPF from Argentina is a mixed private-public company.
+It is the state-controlled national oil company, with the Argentine government holding a controlling stake and the remainder traded publicly.
+YPF is the largest company in Argentina by revenue.Top 10 Biggest companies by revenue in Argentina (2023 data)

 The historical factors that have influenced the economic system of Argentina